IceRaptor/HumanResources/README.md

 # Head Hunting

 Skilled mercenaries are in high demand, and most of them care more about the size of their paycheck than concepts like loyalty or honor.
-Any time you are orbiting an inhabited

-    // You talk them into staying without a hiring bonus (requires best attitude)
+When the player is orbiting an inhabited planet there's a chance that someone will attempt to head-hunt your crews.
+When a crew is headhunted, the player will be presented with a dialog with four choices:

+* You persuade them to remain with the company, effectively no change. _Requires attitude at or above the best mark_
-    // You pay an additional bonus to keep them AND their re-hire bonus changes to the new amount
+* You counter-offer, and pay them an additional (higher) hiring bonus to keep them on payroll.
-    // They leave and the head-hunters pay-back their hiring bonus
-    // They leave and pocket the hiring bonus (if poor or less)
+* You let them take the offer, and their new employer pays you a buyout bonus equal to their hiring bonus.
+* They desert in the night.
+You get nothing and the pilot is gone. _Requires attitude at or below the worst mark_.

+Checks to head-hunt a crew occurs periodically.
+When the player first arrives at a planet, a random day between `HeadHuting.FailedCooldownIntervalMin` and `HeadHunting.FailedCooldownIntervalMax`is added to the current day.
+On that day, assuming no other events are firing a head-hunting check will be made.
+If the check fails another random day between `HeadHuting.FailedCooldownIntervalMin` and `HeadHunting.FailedCooldownIntervalMax` will be added to the date.
+If the check is successful (i.e. an event is spawn) a random day between `HeadHuting.SuccessCooldownIntervalMin` and `HeadHunting.SuccessCooldownIntervalMax` will be added to the date.
+Note that a low period between failures may be frustrating when the player has many experienced crews, as they are more likely to be head-hunted than lower-skill crews (see below).

+A head-hunting check is a random roll between 0 and 1, modified by `HeadHunting.EconMods`.
+This modifier is indexed by the current company expense setting (i.e. Spartan, Restrictive, Regular, etc).
+The list of all crew is randomized and the modified check result is compared against the the _Headhunting Chance_.
+The expertise level of a crew (from 1-5, i.e. Green through Elite) indexes the `HeadHunting.ChanceBySkill` configuration which determines the _HeadHunting Chance_ for each crew.
+If any crew's _Headhunting Chance_ is greater than or equal to the modified result, they are the target of the headhunting event.
+Otherwise, every other crew is checked until all crew have been checked for head-hunting.

+> Example: There are three crews with with skill 1, 2, 3.
+The company's expenses are set to regular, which gives a 0 modifier for economy.
+A random roll of 0.73 is made, making the modified check 0.73.
+The list of crew is randomly sorted into 2,3,1.
+The first crew has a headhunting chance of 0.1, which is less than 0.73 and thus they are skipped.
+The next crew has a chance of 0.15, and thus is also skipped.
+The final crew has a chance of 0.05 and is skipped.
+This counts as a failed headhunting attempt, and a random value of 5 (between 3 and 7) is determined.
+The system will check for headhunting again in 5 days.

+This feature can be completely disabled by setting `HeadHunting.Enabled=false` in mod.json.

 # Crew Value